viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 #### Add a camera "nose"

-Before re-assembling MAIV, you will add a camera to your robot's face.
+Before re-assembling MAIV, you can add a camera to your robot's face.
 We can use this camera to stream video and capture images, as well as leverage it for computer vision and machine learning.

 <div class="td-max-width-on-larger-screens">